rust-embedded/book/src/unsorted/speed-vs-size.md

 Both `opt-level = 2` and `3` optimize for speed at the expense of binary size, but level `3` does more vectorization and inlining than level `2`.
-In particular, you'll see that at `opt-level` equal or greater than `2` LLVM will unroll loops.
+In particular, you'll see that at `opt-level` equal to or greater than `2` LLVM will unroll loops.
 Loop unrolling has a rather high cost in terms of Flash / ROM (e.g. from 26 bytes to 194 for a zero this array loop) but can also halve the execution time given the right conditions (e.g. number of iterations is big